 The remaining standard exceptions vary, depending on the location of the property.
 They might include exceptions for such things as taxes not shown by the public records, reservations in federal patents, utility service charges, navigation and water rights issues, and treaty rights.

 In addition to the standard exceptions that appear on any policy, the title company may list "special exceptions" for items found in its search of the public records that relate specifically to the insured property.

 These special exceptions will be listed after the standard exceptions in Schedule B, Section II of an ALTA title commitment.
 Typically, the special exceptions mention things such as previous deeds, easements, surveys, covenants, outstanding liens, and plat maps.
 Anything found that may pose a potential problem with the title to the property, impact its value, or affect your use of the property will likely show up on this list of special exceptions.

 As with the standard exceptions, if a problem relating to one of these excluded items crops up later, you cannot turn to the title company for help.
 However, many of the exceptions will not be problematic, and a few will automatically be taken off at closing.
 Most notably, you're likely to see an exception for the outstanding amount of seller's mortgage, which will be paid off from the proceeds at closing.

 However, if there is an exception for a lien, perhaps for unpaid child support, and the title company hasn't required that it be paid at closing, this is an issue you'd want to take steps to resolve, primarily because you want the seller to take care of any required payments rather than passing the responsibility to you along with the house.

-Merely reading the title commitment may not tell you everything you need to know.
+Merely reading the title commitment might not tell you everything you need to know.
 To find out more, you or your attorney can request a copy of each of the recorded documents from the title company and review the details.